 "Empowering and supporting youth through culture, education, and wellness promotion"

 Our mission is to provide high quality youth services to aboriginal and non-aboriginal youth in Prince George and Burns Lake.
-The purpose of Carrier Sekani Youth Services is to prevent and reduce youth substance use/abuse and violence while improving outcomes for youth in the north.
-We do this by increasing protective factors and reducing risk factors for youth aged 8-20 years.
-We are a prevention and empowerment program that uses proven methods to support young people as they build healthy relationships, strong cultural ties and life skills that lead to great choices and a bright future.
+The purpose of our program is to prevent and reduce youth substance use and violence while improving outcomes for youth.
+We achieve this by increasing protective factors and reducing risk factors through year-round programing, therapeutic 1:1 services, summer camps, culture camps and resource bridging.
+We use proven methods to support youth aged 8-24 years old as they establish healthy relationships, strong cultural ties and life skills that lead to healthy choices and bright futures.

-This program provides an opportunity for youth to receive gender specific programming which includes:
+Our Walk Tall program provides youth with an opportunity to receive gender specific programming which includes:

-Recreational activities include: movie nights, bowling, swimming, hiking, arts and crafts, cooking, fishing and other activities.
+Recreation: Our recreational activities include movie nights, bowling, swimming, hiking, arts, crafts, cooking, fishing and others.

-Workshops will be held throughout the year.
-The workshops cover various topics such as: visual media arts, traditional native practices, healthy sexuality, drug and alcohol use etc.
+Prevention and Education Workshops: Held throughout the year, workshops cover topics such as visual media arts, traditional First Nations practices, healthy sexuality, drug and alcohol use, etc.

-A youth advisory council has been established to encourage youth to be involved in the development of the Walk Tall program.
+Youth Leadership and Development: A joint advisory council encourages youth to be involved in the development of the Walk Tall program.

-Boys Group: The Boys Group is for youth 8-12 years old.
-The group's goal is to provide a safe and supportive place where youth can experience new opportunities, build positive relationships, overcome barriers, and learn about Carrier Culture.
-The group is guided by the Seven Grandfather's teachings: Wisdom, Love, Respect, Bravery, Honesty, Humility, and Truth.
+We offer a Boys Group for youth 8-12 years old.
+The goal of the group is to provide a safe and supportive place where youth can experience new opportunities, build positive relationships, overcome barriers, and learn about Carrier Culture.
+The group is guided by Carrier values and customs.

-Girls Group: This Group is for youth 8-12 years old.
+We also have a girls group is for youth 8-12 years old.
 Girls group seeks to provide a safe and supportive place where girls can experience new opportunities, build positive relationships, overcome barriers, and learn about Carrier Culture.
-This group is also guided by the Seven Grandfather's teachings.
+This group is also guided by Carrier traditional values and customs.

 Walk Tall is currently seeking funding for the upcoming year.
-Walk Tall has been making a difference in local youth's lives for five years and we would like to continue to do so for many years to come.
-If you are interested in supporting this unique prevention program for high risk youth between the ages of 12 and 20 contact the Walk Tall team lead, Kayla Brownscombe at: 250 564 5643.
+Walk Tall has been making a difference in local youth's lives for six years and we would like to continue to do so for many years to come.
+If you are interested in supporting this unique prevention program contact the Walk Tall team lead, Kayla Brownscombe at: 250 564 5643.

 1145 2nd Ave